lesleyrs/Client3/README.md

 emrun causes extra batch job message on windows sigint, can swap it for `py -m http.server` or so to avoid it

 Recompile is needed to change between different RSA key lengths, RSA_BUF_LEN needs to be set at compile time because it's needed for stack allocated arrays and BN_ARRAY_SIZE define.

-Mobile input is unfinished (only left clicks on postmarketos/android), as touchscreen only input doesn't feel good to play.
-Use keyboard and mouse.
-Missing: right clicking, rotating camera, onscreen keyboard input, TODO: single press uses last mouse pos?
-Console touchscreens are fine because they have other buttons to use in combination.

 instead of a clean target, try: `git clean -fXdn`, remove n to delete files for real